kholkinilia/HSEDuck_bot/README.md

 Yep, that's bad, I know.
 However, my hands resist to rewrite almost every formula in `user_portfolio.py`.
 ### You better not go broke:
-When the amount of money become negative, strange things happen.
-Fortunately, it's quite hard to get a negative amount of dollars in your portfolio, because of the 100% restriction on selling short. (you still can spend the money that guaranteed you won't go broke and this is, actually, is quite the only way to go broke) So, be careful!
+When the amount of money becomes negative, strange things happen.
+Fortunately, it's quite hard to get a negative amount of dollars in your portfolio, because of the 100% restriction on selling short.
+(You still can spend money that guaranteed you won't go broke.
+This is, actually, quite the only way to go broke) So, be careful!
+### English
+Sori for mai bad Englich :(